There’s No Place Like Bruges

 In the centre of Market Place is a statue dedicated to two men – Jan Breydel and Pieter de Coninck – who are adored by the majority of Belgians for their passion of Flemish identity and are celebrated as heroes in the fight against the city becoming part of France many centuries ago.
 Market Place is also a great place to sit and watch the world go by as the area is a mainly traffic free, not forgoing the occasional bus or horse-drawn carriage.

 For almost four hundred years, Belgium has had an addiction to chocolate and today it is one of the best places in the world to get a cocoa fix.
 Although there is no fixed standard for what constitutes Belgian chocolate, every single item sold is produced in Belgium.
-This has allowed the chocolate industry to become internationally recognized and virtually all visitors to the city will experience a taste sensation at least once a day.
+This has allowed the chocolate industry to become internationally recognised and virtually all visitors to the city will experience a taste sensation at least once a day.

 Perhaps the same thing could be said about beer as Belgium has a truly epic selection of beers.
 A recent survey revealed there were 190 breweries producing a whopping 1,250 beer varieties ranging from a relatively mild 5% Bel Pils to the mind-blowing 26% Black Damnation V, voted the 10th strongest beer in the world.
 However, most Belgian beers are in the 4-7% ABV (alcohol by volume) range meaning most people can have at least three small beers before falling over drunk.